orientechnologies/orientdb-docs/SQL-Create-Edge.md

 ## Examples

-### Create a new edge between two vertices of the base class 'E', namely OGraphEdge
+### Create a new edge between two vertices of the base class 'E'

 ```sql
 create edge from #10:3 to #11:4